Social Sciences B.A.

 Master's Degree Prospects

 After they have acquired an international perspective on social contexts during their Bachelor's studies at RWTH Aachen, graduates can specialize and expand and advance their knowledge in a specific disicpline.
-They can choose from three subject-specific Master's programs, Political Science, Sociology, and Historical Studies – History as Culture of Knowledge.
-Theology is not offered as a subject-specific Master.
+They can choose from five subject-specific Master's programs, Political Science, Sociology, Historical Studies – History as Culture of Knowledge, Theology and Global Development as well as Governance of Technology and Innovation.